 To Read, Or Not To Read?

-In today’s busy world, we often overlook the inspiration, wisdom and help found through reading.
-Here’s why you should invest your time and read.
+In today’s busy world we often overlook the inspiration, wisdom and help found through reading.

 ‘There is more treasure in books than in all the pirate’s loot on Treasure Island.’